-- During the 2015-2016 school year, we received help from more than 5,500 active and dedicated volunteers who donated an amazing 290,000 hours of service to our students and schools.
+- We receive help from more than 5,500 active and dedicated volunteers annually who donate countless hours of service to our students and schools.

-- There are many opportunities for students to take dual-enrollment college courses and a wide variety of Advanced Placement courses.
-Additionally, seven of our high schools are offering the Cambridge Advanced International Certificate of Education (AICE) diploma for the 2016-2017 school year.
+- There are many opportunities for students to take dual-enrollment courses and a wide variety of Advanced Placement and Cambridge Advanced International Certificate of Education (AICE) courses.

-- English is not the first language for 14% of our students with more than 6,600 (PreK-12) students in the English Language Learners (ELL) program.
-Collectively, these students speak 85 different heritage languages and hail from 121 different countries of origin.
+- English is not the first language for nearly 16% of our students with more than 7,500 (K-12) students in the English Language Learners (ELL) program.
+Collectively, these students speak 104 different heritage languages and hail from 76 different countries of origin.

-- More than 52% of our students live in non-English homes, where English is not the first language and sometimes isn’t even spoken.
-The percentage increases to more than 55% in grades PreK through 3, where learning to read is so critical.
+- More than 46% of our students live in non-English homes, where English is not the first language and sometimes isn’t even spoken.
+The percentage increases to nearly 56% in grades PreK through 3, where learning to read is so critical.

 Collier County Public Schools is dedicated to the learning of individual perspectives and positively contributing to a diverse global community.
 We invite you to select the different Report Types, Survey Periods, Grade Levels, and compare them to the list of schools below to discovery the diversity in which Collier County Public Schools system is made.